backpackerhh/blog-posts/cm8vqkvtp000109jug3gt4j86.md

 One of the items he did confirm though was that a dozen contractors would stop working on the project and that they were already deciding who would be affected.

-Of course, not all contractors affected by the restructure are from SNGULAR, as the client collaborates with other consulting agencies as well.
+Of course, not all contractors affected by the restructure are from SNGULAR, as the client collaborates with other consulting firms as well.
 But we did not know who nor how many of us would be affected.

 The very same day the layoffs were announced, some colleagues from other areas of the company no longer had access to the project.
 In the engineering area, however not many people was affected, especially in the *Transactional* area, of which my team is part of.